 Since 2015, the larger global ambition has been to slow down climate change, end poverty, and tackle inequalities within and between countries.
 The specifics laid out in the 17 global goals have created an agenda for discussion and a road plan for action.
 Thus, climate change call for action is both its own goal (SDG 13: Climate Action) and represented in a number of other goals (SDG 11: Sustainable Cities; SDG 14: Life Below Water, SDG 15: Life on Land).

-Similarly, ending poverty and tackling inequalities are broken down to several goals.
-Certainly, SDG 2 Zero Hunger, SDG 3 Good Health, and SDG 4 Quality education and so forth, provide depth to the overarching target.
+Similarly, ending poverty and tackling inequalities are broken down into several goals.
+Certainly, SDG 2: Zero Hunger, SDG 3: Good Health, and SDG 4: Quality education, and so forth, provide depth to the overarching target.

-Fulfilling the ambition of sustainability in all policies, requires stronger commitment from the private sector.
-Because companies use their products and services to penetrate new markets, they tend to achieve higher impact on current consumption habits and production methods.
+Fulfilling the ambition of sustainability in all policies requires a stronger commitment from the private sector.
+Because companies use their products and services to penetrate new markets, they tend to achieve a higher impact on current consumption habits and production methods.
 We hope that by 2030, this impact will be increasingly positive – that is, responsible in terms of both consumption and production.

 The global non-profit BSR has suggested a set of steps for companies to take towards sustainability-driven business practices.
 These steps include:

 - Align current initiatives to contribute to priority SDGs

 - Prioritise SDGs that are most strategically aligned with business competencies

 - Join partnerships (e.g. public, private, civil society)